 How are customers’ attitudes changing towards plant-based and ethical food choices?

-The big quick service restaurants have all recognised the huge increase in popularity of a plant-based diet with many introducing vegan/plant-based options.
-However, our research has shown that a lot of people who are following a plant-based diet aren’t comfortable eating these options in the most popular restaurants as they’re worried about cross contamination, and uncomfortable supporting companies who contribute so much to the volume of meat used in this market.
+The big quick-service restaurants have all recognised the huge increase in popularity of a plant-based diet with many introducing vegan/plant-based options.
+However, our research has shown that a lot of people who are following a plant-based diet aren’t comfortable eating these options in the most popular restaurants as they’re worried about cross-contamination, and uncomfortable supporting companies who contribute so much to the volume of meat used in this market.

-Our restaurants are completely plant based, so there’s no risk of cross contamination with meat dairy or any other non-plant-based products.
-It’s a completely plant-based menu, but meat eaters are just as happy to eat our burgers as vegetarians and vegans.
+Our restaurants are completely plant-based, so there’s no risk of cross-contamination with meat dairy or any other non-plant-based products.
+It’s a completely plant-based menu, but meat-eaters are just as happy to eat our burgers as vegetarians and vegans.

-Our key differentiator is that we’re completely inclusive and we’ve not focused our marketing on being vegan – we look, taste, and are comparable in price to the major fast-food chains, but we happen to be completely plant based.
+Our key differentiator is that we’re completely inclusive and we’ve not focused our marketing on being vegan – we look, taste, and are comparable in price to the major fast-food chains, but we happen to be completely plant-based.
 We are a great way for meat-eaters to get a taste of another lifestyle.

-Choosing a menu
+Choosing a menu for Ready Burger

 How have you found the process of perfecting your menu?